 2.1 Maintaining port safety

 The Maritime Safety Committee of the International Maritime Organisation (IMO) stipulates that its members adopt Formal Safety Assessment (FSA) and International Convention for the Safety of Life at Sea (SOLAS) to help improve ship safety and reduce accidents.
 SOLAS, introduced in 1974, has been developed and modified over the years to keep pace with the developing technology of the ship-building world.
 For example, in 1994, Chapter IX, entitled ‘Management for the Safe Operation of Ships’, was added to modify and expand safety operations to ships and additionally ports, following a number of events, but particularly after fire swept through the Norwegian vessel MV Scandinavian Star in April 1990, with the loss of 158 lives (Anderson, 2015).
-The shipping industry must operate by these codes, yet according to some studies, many “maritime regulations are not adequately implemented worldwide” (Karahalios et al., 2015, pp. 389).
-Many shipping operators need to implement such regulations in an unstable regulatory environment (Karahalios et al., 2015).
-Some studies have attempted to provide benchmarking and management tools for ships to indicate their safety levels (Li et al., 2014) or more specifically to create safety preparedness for cruise ships (Mileski et al., 2014), and other safety studies have modelled the impact of generic training on improving evacuations in a transport system (Russo and Rindone, 2014).
+The shipping industry is required to operate by these codes, yet according to some studies, many “maritime regulations are not adequately implemented worldwide” (Karahalios et al., 2015, pp. 389).
+Moreover, many shipping operators need to implement such regulations in an unstable regulatory environment (Karahalios et al., 2015).
+In other research, studies have attempted to provide benchmarking and management tools for ships to indicate their safety levels (Li et al., 2014) or more specifically to create safety preparedness for cruise ships (Mileski et al., 2014), and other safety studies have modelled the impact of generic training on improving evacuations in a transport system (Russo and Rindone, 2014).
 Also, ports need to balance implementing new initiatives with not discouraging shipping operators through burdensome costs that may not be implemented elsewhere, for example emissions taxes (Tseng and Pilcher, 2016).
 Thus, studies reveal many factors from a regulatory perspective that impact on safety.

 Generally speaking, although accidents that take place far away from the coastal area and in darkness lead to greater fatality, collision, fire / explosion, contact, grounding and sinking that also lead to fatality (Weng and Yang, 2015) can occur in ports.
 Sometimes, accidents are more common with passenger than freight maritime transport, particularly when vessels approach land masses or travel through narrow waterways (Ozbas, 2013), through fog (Pak et al., 2015) or with increased vessel traffic (Wu et al., 2014).
 Also, force majeure events such as typhoons, earthquakes and tsunami can create huge threats to port safety.
-Many studies thus highlight the importance of all these factors and have shed light on how they occur and their severity.
+Many studies thus highlight the importance of all these factors and have shed light on how they occur, and their severity.